realmocaccino/jauntyslider/README.md

 </ul>
 ```

-You can set more than one option at a time:
+You can set more than one parameter at a time:

 ```html
 <ul data-jauntyslider="speed:fast; loop:true;">